Master sergeant: U.S. Air Force

 The seventh enlisted grade, ranking above technical sergeant and below senior master sergeant.
 It is abbreviated as MSgt.
 Advancement to master sergeant is one of the most significant promotions within the enlisted Air Force and Space Force.
 At the rank of master sergeant, the airman enters the senior non-commissioned tier and transitions his or her duties from front line technicians and supervisors to operational leaders.
 An operational leader develops his or her leadership and management skills since this rank carries increased broad leadership, supervisory, and managerial responsibilities rather than technical performance.

 Per Air Force Instruction 36–2618, master sergeants do serve in positions as squadron superintendents, flight chiefs, section chiefs, and non-commissioned Officer in Charge (NCOIC).
-Master sergeants are the lowest pay grade in the Air Force and Space Force at which one can hold the special duty position and responsibilities of a first sergeant.
 Air Force first sergeants occupy the pay grades of E-7 through E-9 and are referred to officially as "first sergeant" regardless of pay grade, and unofficially as "first shirt" or "shirt".

 In 1991, the Air Force changed its NCO insignia so that a maximum of five stripes, or rockers, were placed on the bottom of the chevrons.
 The master sergeant rank insignia was changed by removing the bottom (sixth) rocker, and relocating it above as a single chevron, on top of the five lower stripes.
 The single chevron above visually identifies Senior NCO status for E-7 master sergeants along with two chevrons above for E-8 senior master sergeants and three chevrons above for E-9 chief master sergeants in the Air Force NCO insignia.
 In 2015, the Air Force announced its promotion overhaul and newly established boards for master sergeant.